The LGBTQ Arts review is an online space with a focus on promoting LGBTQ+ artists and work, as well as Queer Theatre and Drag Performance.

-Although we aren’t keen to see this work pigeonholed, we are keen to celebrate the contribution the LGBTQ community make to the arts, and ensure that there is an online space for people seeking LGBTQ work to easily do so.
+Although we don’t wish to see this work pigeonholed, we are keen to celebrate the contribution the LGBTQ community make to the arts, and ensure that there is an online space for people seeking LGBTQ work to easily do so.

 We publish interviews, features and reviews of such work.